 1982 – 1987

 After a redesign by Landor Associates, the 20th Century Fox logo featured spotlights illuminating the studio’s name on both sides for the first time.
-Previously, they had only been used in intros to movies and cartoons.
+Previously, they had only been used in movie and cartoon intros.
 Two beams of light replaced the arch.
 The inscription remained, but the font became bolder.
 At the same time, the number “0” and the letter “O” took the form of squares with rounded sides.
 The long shadows behind the words disappeared, and the separating diagonal lines curled down on the right side.
 This time, all elements were black, unlike the previous version of the emblem.

 1987 – 2021

 The artists detailed the spotlights, showing them pointing upwards.
 The emblem was inside a rectangular frame.
-The old font was replaced with a new one – similar to the one used since 1972.
+The old font was replaced with a new one similar to the one used since 1972.
 The line spacing was reduced, so the tops of the words “CENTURY” and “FOX” were crossed out with diagonal bars.
-Each number and letter in the top row has one thin line pointing to the right and slightly downward.
+Each number and letter in the top row has one thin line pointing slightly downward to the right.

 Font and Colors